Timor-Leste: Ethnicity and language

 Timorese communities are not strictly defined by ethnic background or linguistic group.
 Separate communities may share ethnicity or language, and many areas show overlaps and hybridisation between ethnic and linguistic groups.
 Familial relations and descent, which are interlinked with sacred house affiliation, are a more important indicator of identity.
 Each family group generally identifies with a single language or dialect.
-With this immense local variation in mind, there is a broad cultural and identity distinction between the east (Bacau, Lautém, and Viqueque Municipalities) and the west of the country, a product of history more than it is of linguistic and ethnic differences, although it is very loosely associated with the two language groups.
+With this immense local variation in mind, there is a broad cultural and identity distinction between the east (Baucau, Lautém, and Viqueque municipalities) and the west of the country, a product of history more than it is of linguistic and ethnic differences, although it is very loosely associated with the two language groups.
 There is a small mestiço population of mixed Portuguese and local descent.
-There is a small Chinese minority, most of whom are Hakka.
-Many Chinese left in the mid-1970s, but a significant number have also returned to East Timor following the end of Indonesian occupation.
-East Timor has a small community of Timorese Indian, specifically Goan descent, as well as historical immigration from Africa and Yemen.
+There is also a small Chinese minority, most of whom are Hakka.
+Many Chinese left in the mid-1970s as many were disproportionately targeted during the Indonesian occupation, but a significant number have also returned to Timor-Leste following the end of Indonesian occupation.
+Timor-Leste has a small community of Timorese Indian, specifically of Goan descent, as well as historical immigration from Africa and Yemen.
+Members of these immigrant minority groups have played important roles in Timor-Leste's history: Nobel Peace Prize laureate, former Prime Minister, and current President José Ramos-Horta, and current Prime Minister and former President Xanana Gusmão are both of Portuguese-Timorese mestiço background, while former Prime Minister and FRETILIN secretary-general Mari Alkatiri is a Hadhrami Arab whose ancestors were from Yemen.